 PATH Safe Delivery Kit

 The PATH Safe Delivery Kit includes sanitary, intuitive tools to help mothers and newborns avoid acquiring infections during childbirth.
+The basic delivery kit is inexpensive and is designed to help create a clean birthing environment, particularly for home births.
+The contents of the delivery kit include a clean razor blade, cord ties, a small bar of soap, a plastic delivery sheet, and pictorial instructions.
 The kits can be modified to accommodate cultural birth practices.

 Medical institutions, skilled mid-wives, nurses, community health workers, traditional birth attendants, non-profit aid organizations, family members, and women who give birth unassisted in the home.